fatlan/Kubernetes-Install-with-Kubespray/readme.md

 kubectl get nodes -o wide
 ~~~

-##### Node after reboot if you use swap area, edit .profile or .bashrc and cron or rc.local or systemd service script run after restart
+##### Node before reboot if you use swap area, edit .profile or .bashrc and cron or rc.local or systemd service script run after restart
 ##### ALL NODE
 ~~~
 swapoff -a